samwell-ho/openpgp-ca/doc/src/bridging.md

 that we just configured a bridge to.

 ```
-signed certificate for openpgp-ca@beta.org as bridge
+Signed certificate for openpgp-ca@beta.org as bridge.

 The fingerprint of the remote CA key is
 0B8D 10E9 B64F BABC 51EC  545C BC3A 0B86 2EBC 829F